Matstah/atcn_project/Project/controller/README.md

 --no_dpi                   deactivate dpi
 -dp 50                     set dpi probability to 50% -ks 100 50 150 300 -kt 3   define new knock sequence with timeout of 3 seconds
--fc bs bd                  clear the two blacklist tables -fc bs -fs bs              reset blacklist to default: 1. clear, 2. fill with file
+-fc bs bd                  clear the two blacklist tables (NOTHING blacklisted then) -fc bs -fs bs              reset blacklist to default: 1. clear, 2. fill with file
                            e.g. good to test synflood mechanism again from same source because validation is not possible if blacklisted